Czechs seek to modify proposed EU sanctions, warn of escalation

 The Czech cabinet will discuss the proposed measures on Wednesday.

 Slovak Prime Minister Robert Fico has called sanctions "meaningless and counter-productive" and threatened to veto any measures that harmed Slovakia's interests.
-Austria and Hungary are also skeptical.
+Austria and Hungary are also sceptical.

 (Reporting by Jason Hovet and Jan Lopatka; editing by Ralph Boulton)